 4. If you have to convince yourself to buy it, don’t buy it.

 Do you want to buy XYZ, but then the thought is lowkey stressing you out, so you desperately find reasons to justify the purchase?
-This phenomenon is called cognitive dissonance, and basically it’s a fancy psych term for how we rationalize our shitty decisions, keyword being shitty.
+This phenomenon is called cognitive dissonance, and basically it’s a fancy psych term for how we rationalize our terrible decisions, keyword being terrible.
 If buying XYZ made sense, we wouldn’t struggle with it so much, would we?
 No one is having an internal conflict when restocking their favorite shampoo, but convincing ourselves that we need that super-gorgeous-limited-edition lipstick that looks like 20 other lipsticks we already own?
 Painful.

 Looking for some Sephora-specific shopping tips?
 Check out The Sephora VIB Sale Roundup: what to buy and how to shop smartly